AppGalleryConnect/agc-demos/iOS/agc-authservice-demo-objectivec/README.md

 4. Download the agconnect-services.plist file from AppGallery Connect, and add to your project。

+## Question or issues
+If you have questions about how to use AppGallery Connect Demos, try the following options:
+* [Stack Overflow](https://stackoverflow.com/users/14194729/appgallery-connect) is the best place for any programming questions.
+Be sure to tag your question with huawei-mobile-services.
+* [Huawei Developer Forum](https://forums.developer.huawei.com/forumPortal/en/home?fid=0101188387844930001) AppGallery Module is great for general questions, or seeking recommendations and opinions.

+If you run into a bug in our samples, please submit an [issue](https://github.com/AppGalleryConnect/agc-demos/issues) to the Repository.
+Even better you can submit a [Pull Request](https://github.com/AppGalleryConnect/agc-demos/pulls) with a fix.

 ## License
-Auth Service quickstart is licensed under the [Apache License, version 2.0] (http://www.apache.org/licenses/LICENSE-2.0).
+quickstart is licensed under the [Apache License, version 2.0] (http://www.apache.org/licenses/LICENSE-2.0).